cochranfilms/CourseCreatorAcademy/docs/TESTING-GUIDE.md

 **No real money will be charged and no real personal information is required!**

+### Test Card Numbers

+For different payment scenarios, you can use these Stripe test cards:

+- **Successful payment:** `4242 4242 4242 4242`
+- **Declined payment:** `4000 0000 0000 0002`
+- **Requires authentication:** `4000 0025 0000 3155`
+- **Insufficient funds:** `4000 0000 0000 9995`

+Use any future expiry date (e.g., `12/25`), any 3-digit CVC (e.g., `123`), and any ZIP code (e.g., `12345`).

+### Testing with Multiple Accounts

+**Tip:** To test features that require two users (like messaging, job applications, or marketplace transactions), you can:

+1. **Use incognito/private browsing** to create a second account
+2. **Use a different browser** (e.g., Chrome for one account, Firefox for another)
+3. **Use different email addresses** (they don't need to be real)

+This lets you test interactions between users without needing another person.

+### Common Testing Scenarios

+**Testing Job Payments:**
+1. Create two accounts (poster and applicant)
+2. Both accounts need Stripe Connect set up
+3. Poster creates a job with an amount
+4. Applicant applies
+5. Poster hires applicant
+6. Poster pays deposit (25%)
+7. Applicant marks job as complete
+8. Poster pays final amount (75%)

+**Testing Marketplace:**
+1. Create two accounts (seller and buyer)
+2. Seller needs Stripe Connect set up
+3. Seller creates a listing
+4. Buyer purchases the item
+5. Check that payment flows correctly

+**Testing Messaging:**
+1. Create two accounts
+2. One user sends a message to the other
+3. Check that messages appear in real-time
+4. Test read receipts

 ---

 ## Things to Pay Attention To